-What would it be like to live debt-free?
-Can you imagine the positive feelings of freedom and financial well-being?
+Debt-free living sounds like a dream, doesn’t it?
+Most of us can only imagine the positive feelings of freedom and financial well-being.
 Unfortunately, only 25% of Americans are living in this reality right now.
-If you want to start down the path toward a debt-free life, try borrowing a page from people who have already found success.
-Check out these 10 habits of debt-free people that you can adopt.
-These tried-and-true behaviors can help you move several steps closer to being on top of your finances.
+If you want to start down the path toward debt-free living, try borrowing a page from people who have already found success.
+Check out these 10 habits of people who made debt-free living a reality.
+These tried-and-true behaviors can help you move several steps closer to being on top of your finances and living a debt-free life.

 Maintain a solid budget